LiamMGit/heckdocs/docs/vivify/events.md

     "order": string, // (Optional) BeforeMainEffect, AfterMainEffect.
 Whether to activate before the main bloom effect or after.
 Defaults fo AfterMainEffect
     "source": string, // (Optional) Which texture to pass to the shader as "_MainTex". "_Main" is reserved for the camera.
 Default = "_Main"
     "destination": string, // (Optional) Which render texture to save to.
 Can be an array. "_Main" is reserved for the camera.
 Default = "_Main"
-    "duration": float, // (Optional) How long will this material be applied.
-Defaults to 0 "easing": string, // (Optional) See SetMaterialProperty.
+    "duration": float, // How long will this material be applied.
+Defaults to 0.
+    "easing": string, // (Optional) See SetMaterialProperty.
     "properties": ? // (Optional) See SetMaterialProperty.
   }